zacharygarwood/flounder/deploy/README.md

 Flounder ships to the server through GitHub Actions.
 On every push to `main`, CI builds and tests the engine, then SSHes into the server, fast-forwards a dedicated `~/flounder` checkout, rebuilds the release binary, and restarts the Lichess bot.
-The bot runs under its own systemd unit with CPU/memory caps so it never starves the co-located quietfold stack.
+The bot runs under its own systemd unit with CPU/memory caps.

 ```
 push to main ──> GitHub Actions ──> build + test